The-LainOS-Project/lainos-iso/README.md

 After booting up the ISO, select Xfce session(Calamares only works in Xfce), then enter no password into the login prompt to enter the Xfce live installation environment.

-Issues: an /etc/inputrc file needs to be included to fix key mapping.
+Issues: an /etc/inputrc file needs to be included to fix keyboard mapping and fix meta key issues.